oddbird/susy/README.md

                  /%3E%3C/svg%3E') no-repeat scroll;
 ```

 Advanced Features
 -----------------

 Once you get used to the basics,
-you can dig into the `spread` options —
+you can dig into some of the more advanced features:

+- Use the `spread` and `container-spread` options
-allowing you to include extra gutters in a span —
+  to include extra gutters in a span, or it's container.
-and the `susy-slice()` function
+- Use the `susy-slice()` function
-that can help you handle nesting-context with asymmetrical grids.
+  to handle nesting-context with asymmetrical grids.
+- Use `susy-compile()` and `susy-call`
+  to quickly access the full power of our
+  syntax-parsing and math engines,
+  while building plugins of your own.

 Happy grid-building!